shopot/python-assignments/tasks/03-basic-testing/assignment.md

-# Basic testing
+# Python Basic testing (is not ready for use)

-⚠️ DO NOT SUBMIT PULL REQUESTS TO THIS REPO ⚠️

----

-### Prerequisites
+⚠️ This task is a work in progress ⚠️

+Task name: `Python Basic testing`

+Repository name: `python-basic-testing`

+## Description

 Creating a new repository on GitHub named `python-basic-testing`.